 “Warmafloor was able to meet the various challenges this project presented, offering a solutions-driven approach to the building’s heating and flooring requirements, and also meeting the tight installation deadline.”

-Jon Moran, Technical Manager at Warmafloor, added:
+Jon Moran, Business Development Manager at Warmafloor, added:

 “Vantage Point Archway Tower is a fantastic example of how an effective UFH system and acoustic flooring can help convert an ageing office building into beautiful homes that are not only spacious, warm and comfortable, but energy-efficient and sustainable too.”